AviroopGhosh/TAS-Forge/documentation/Modifications_INET.md

 Feel free to adjust the icon positioning in the **design** tab for better visual alignment.

-🗒️ **Note:** Ensure correct indentation and alignment when modifying the `.ned` file to maintain INET compatibility.
+🔑 **Key:** Ensure correct indentation and alignment when modifying the `.ned` file to maintain INET compatibility.

 💡 **Important:** This modification ensures that Ethernet-layer packets experience the intended **processing delays** during simulation.
 Be sure to **save and rebuild** your INET project after making changes.